sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+3/13/16
+---
+Finished the Shamrock Run 5k without stopping!
+I took almost 40 minutes, and it rained the whole time, but I didn't stop to walk even once.
+I am so, so proud of myself. :shoe:

 3/11/16
 ---
 After 30 minutes of yoga and 10 minutes of meditation, I felt peaceful.
 It didn't last long, but it was there.